geokapp/colorbird/README.md

 ## Installation

-To apply this theme copy the `chrome` folder of this repository under your thunderbird's profile folder (e.g., `~/.thunderbird/<profile>/.` or `~/.icedove/<profile>/.` in debian).
+To apply this theme copy the `chrome` folder of this repository under your thunderbird's profile folder (e.g., `~/.thunderbird/<profile>/.` or `~/.icedove/<profile>/.` in Debian).
 Then, restart thunderbird for the new theme to take effect.
-Then, change the set of columns in the message list as below:
+Finally, change the set of columns in the message list as below:
 - Thread
 - Star
 - Attachments